ava-labs/avalanche-docs/docs/learn/avalanche/intro.md

 ### Built to Scale

-- Anywhere from 1,000 to 10,000 transactions are confirmed per second, virtually unaffected by network traffic thanks to the resiliency of Avalanche Consensus.
+- Developers who build on Avalanche can build application-specific blockchains with complex rulesets or build on existing private or public Subnets in any language.
 - Avalanche is incredibly energy-efficient and can run easily on consumer-grade hardware.
 The entire Avalanche network consumes the same amount of energy as 46 US households, equivalent to 0.0005% of the amount of energy consumed by Bitcoin.

-### Elastic Composability

-- Developers who build on Avalanche can build application-specific blockchains with complex rulesets or build on existing private or public Subnets in any language.
 - Solidity developers can build on Avalanche's implementation of the EVM straight out-of-the box, or build their own custom Virtual Machine (VM) for advanced use cases.

 ### Advanced Security

-- Avalanche consensus offers stronger security guarantees well-above the 51% standard of other networks.
+- Avalanche consensus scales to thousands of concurrent validators without suffering performance degradation making it one of the most secure protocols for internet scaling systems.
-- Permissionless and permissioned custom blockchains deployed as an Avalanche Subnets can include custom implementations designed to be compliant with legal and jurisdictional considerations.
+- Permissionless and permissioned custom blockchains deployed as an Avalanche Subnets can include custom rulesets designed to be compliant with legal and jurisdictional considerations.